3D Printing Guide

 Sanding and polishing are two methods you can use to improve the surface of nylon 3D prints, but it’s important to note that heat-based smoothing techniques may not be suitable for nylon.
 This is because nylon has a high melting point, so exposing it to high temperatures can cause it to degrade and weaken.

-When working with nylon filament, it’s essential to be mindful of the smoothing technique used and to ensure that it is suitable for the material’s properties.
+When working with nylon filament, it’s essential to be mindful of the smoothing technique used and ensure that it suits the material’s properties.

 PETG (Polyethylene Terephthalate Glycol) filament is a popular choice for 3D printing because it has good durability and flexibility, making it well-suited for various applications.